-- advertising in local newspapers, on Council's website and by other means considered appropriate for any procurements; and - encouraging the use of Local Suppliers by contractors whenever goods or services are sourced from outside of the Muswellbrook Shire Council Local Government Area.
+- advertising on Council's website and by other means considered appropriate for any procurements; and - encouraging the use of Local Suppliers by Suppliers whenever goods or services are sourced from outside of the Muswellbrook Shire Council Local Government Area.

 Offers submitted to Council must be sufficiently detailed to enable Council to assess Local Supplier status or the level of included Local Content.